nannafudge/sith/README.md

 ### Note

 **Sith was built specifically for another project of mine - features are added as I need currently.
-Feel free to drop by with [issues](https://github.com/nannafudge/sith/issues) and [feature requests](https://github.com/nannafudge/sith/labels/enhancement) if you like the concept or are finding this useful!**
+Feel free to drop by with [issues](https://github.com/nannafudge/sith/issues) and [feature requests](https://github.com/nannafudge/sith/labels/enhancement) if you like the concept or find it useful!**

 ---